petermsouzajr/qa-shadow-report/README.md

 This configuration allows for a more organized and comprehensive report, showcasing test ownership and facilitating team-specific analysis.
 If you do not specify Team Names, there will be no metrics reported regarding Teams.

-### Column: Test Target
+### Column: Type

-The Test Target column compiles and categorizes data based on predefined categories.
+The Type column compiles and categorizes data based on predefined categories.
 To ensure visibility on the report sheet.
 Add them to your `shadowReportConfig.*` (`.js`, or`.ts`) file.
 If you do not specify a list of Test Targets, the reporting software will use the default list, and will only compile metrics based on the default list of: `["api", "ui", "unit", "integration", "endToEnd", "performance", "security", "database", "accessibility", "mobile"]`.

 ```
 module.exports = {
       teamNames: ['oregano'],
-      testTargets: [
+      testTypes: [
         'api',
         'ui',
         'unit',